Skip to content

 News releases

 Come curious.
 Leave inspired.
 While February might be just 28 days, the UW offers an exciting lineup of more than 40 in-person and online events.
 From thought-provoking art and music to conversations on culture, history, and science, the UW community invites you to explore, learn, and connect across disciplines throughout the University.
-And you don’t have to wait until February—take a look at everything still happening this January.
-In addition, sign up to receive a monthly notice when the ArtSci Roundup…
+In addition, take a look ahead at what’s happening in March.
+In addition, sign up to receive a monthly notice when the ArtSci Roundup has been published.
+ArtSci On…

 UW researchers analyzed the checkout data from the last 20 years of the 93 authors included in the post-1945 volume of “The Norton Anthology of American Literature,” which is assigned in U.S. English classes more than any other anthology.
 Sci-fi was especially popular.